Welcome to the online press kit for Mission K9 Rescue

 Giving Working Dogs the Peaceful Retirement They Deserve

 Working dogs are an integral part of the efforts American law enforcement, military, and supporting contractors undertake at home and abroad.
 Sadly, however, hundreds of these dogs end up left at kennels to suffer alone after their usefulness as high-performing working dogs has run its course.
-Sometimes, they are even euthanized en masse before the next generation of dogs arrives to take over.

 Mission K9 Rescue is a dedicated animal welfare organization that is saving as many working dogs as possible in hopes of offering them comfortable, peaceful, and loving homes in which to spend the remainder of their lives.